hypertiny/tito-blog/_posts/2013-08-01-introducing-our-founding-customers.markdown

 You can [read an interview with Chris here](http://net.tutsplus.com/articles/interview-with-chris-williams/) and see the [huge and growing JSConf <strike>empire</strike> family here](http://jsconf.com/).

-## &Yet
+## Adam Brault, &yet

 <img class="fc-avatar" src="http://tito.io/assets/founders/ab.png" alt="Adam Brault" />

 [&yet](http://andyet.com/) is a consultancy and idea bazaar based in eastern Washington, headed up by [Adam Brault](http://twitter.com/adambrault).
 Adam is a leader that puts huge emphasis on humility, passion, and perfection, and it shows in [products](https://talky.io/) [they've](http://conversat.io/) [built](http://liftsecurity.io/) and [conferences](http://realtimeconf.com/) [they've](http://redisconf.com/) [organised](http://brioconference.com/).

-## Zedonkey
+## Zach Inglis, HybridConf

 <img class="fc-avatar" src="http://tito.io/assets/founders/zi.png" alt="Zach Inglis" />

 When [Zach Inglis](https://twitter.com/zachinglis) felt a need for a world class event that bridged the web design world and the software development world, he didn't skimp on creating one of the most eagerly awaited conferences of the year, [HybridConf](http://hybridconf.net/).
 Naturally, he chose Tito as his partner for selling tickets, and he's been one of our most vocal supporters.

-## Dublin Web Summit
+## Paddy Cosgrave, Dublin Web Summit

 <img class="fc-avatar" src="http://tito.io/assets/founders/pc.png" alt="Paddy Cosgrave" />

 Few and far between are conferences that match the scale, success and ambition of the Dublin Web Summit.
 [Paddy Cosgrave](https://twitter.com/paddycosgrave) is quite simply a non-stop dynamo when it comes to creating global events with high-demand and high production values.
 Paddy paid close attention to Tito from the very start, and the sheer magnitude of the DWS helped us to solve several scaling issues early on.

-The Web Summit is our sole Irish Founding Customer, which is incredibly gratifying.
+The Web Summit is our sole Irish Founding Customer, which is incredibly gratifying, as well as our Launch Partner when we launched our marketing efforts.

-## Jonathan Siegel
+## Jonathan Siegel, RightVentures

 <img class="fc-avatar" src="http://tito.io/assets/founders/js.png" alt="Jonathan Siegel" />

 Tito was originally built to power ticket sales for the second [Funconf](http://2011.funconf.com).
 The first Funconf was enabled by Jonathan's sponsorship, and when I reached out to Jonathan for support of Tito, he gracefully obliged.
 Jonathan has been a non-stop supporter of our work for years, and it's with particular pleasure that he sits amongst the Tito Founding Customers.

-## Nordic Ruby
+## CJ Kihlbom, eLabs

 <img class="fc-avatar" src="http://tito.io/assets/founders/cj.png" alt="CJ Kihlbom" />